dominicm00/website/posts/going-beyond-the-repl.md

 [Computational notebooks](https://en.wikipedia.org/wiki/Notebook_interface) have
 gained mainstream support, primarily due to their REPL-like structure.
-Unfortunately, they are generally single-file programs meant to run interactively, and are too narrow in scope for a general programming technique.
+Unfortunately, they are generally single-file programs meant to run interactively, and are too narrow in scope to serve as a general-purpose programming technique.
 Computational notebooks do, however, hint at the direction we need to go.

 ## The idea